 Please allow time before your event start time to do so.

-If you have already collected your pack, you do not need to check in on the morning of the ride.
+If you have already collected your pack, and have your rider number and helmet sticker attached to your bike and helmet, you do not need to check in on the morning of the ride.

 No identification is required to pick up rider packs, so you can nominate someone to pick up your pack on your behalf.

-To avoid confusion, please ensure you notify the person you are collecting a pack for.
+To avoid confusion, please ensure you notify the person you are collecting their pack for them.

 Your entry fee goes towards supporting the associated costs of staging such a large public event.
 This means we rely on you to raise much-needed funds for the 23,000 Australians living with multiple sclerosis.